lzim/mtl/04_mtl_blue_learner_session_08_see.md

+## MTL Live Session 08

 [<img src = "https://github.com/lzim/teampsd/blob/master/resources/title_slides/mtl_s08_dynamic_hypothesis_title.png"
      height = "175" width = "420">](#DontLink)

 **Note**: If you are a self-directed learner, then some of the details in the guides may not apply to you.
 These guides were developed for facilitated *Modeling to Learn* Live team meetings.

-# MTL Live Session 08

-## Today we're modeling to learn how to test a dynamic hypothesis.
+**Today we're modeling to learn how to test a dynamic hypothesis.**

-## Done and Do (15 minutes)
+**Done and Do (15 minutes)**

 <!-- Do/Done Tables -->
 | [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/done.png" height = "80" width = "80">](#.) **Done** | [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/do.png" height = "90" width = "90">](#.) **Do** |